zoubingwu/cloudflare-d1-viewer/README.md

 ## Features

 - Connect to your Cloudflare account using an API token
+- View your local SQLite databases purely in browser
 - Select and view databases associated with your account
 - Browse tables within selected databases
 - Paginate through large result sets